Shingled magnetic recording: Software and application

 In addition to Linux, FreeBSD has protocol-level support for host-managed SMR drives.
 As of April 2024, neither Windows nor MacOS supports the HM-SMR drives.
 However, Windows 10 have support of ZAC / ZBC command sets for HA-SMR HDDs and SSDs, as they support non-sequential LBAs.

 Dynamic hybrid SMR

 While for traditional SMR models each zone is assigned a type at manufacture time, dynamic hybrid SMR drives allow the customer to reconfigure the zone type from shingled to conventional and back.
 Adjusting the SMR/CMR setting helps suit the drive to the current workload of "hot" and "cold" data.

 Criticism

-SMR drives have received criticism online for slow read / write speeds and low stability.
-Drive manufacturers have been further criticised for attempting to conceal the use of SMR technology in their products.
+SMR drives have received criticism online for slow read/write speeds and low stability.

+Drive manufacturers such as Seagate (within its Barracuda line), Toshiba, and Western Digital (WD, within its Red line) have faced criticism for attempting to conceal the use of SMR technology in certain drive models without labelling them as such, including offering models with the technology within high-end product lines that had otherwise used CMR.
+In May 2020, a class-action lawsuit was filed in the United States against WD, alleging that the company had misled and harmed consumers by offering products considered unfit for use in network-attached storage (NAS) within a product line that was marketed for this purpose.
+The suit sought a permanent injunction preventing WD from advertising SMR hard drives as being fit for use in NAS and RAID configurations.
+In June 2020, WD announced that it would split its WD Red product line into sub-brands, with SMR-based drives being branded as "WD Red", and CMR-based drives being branded as "WD Red Plus" or "WD Red Pro".
+The suit was settled in 2021.